 Papua New Guinea is tropical year-round, but because of its location, is subject to monsoons in the north as well as earthquakes and tsunamis from erupting volcanoes and being situated between two tectonic plates.
-The Highlands, however, has its own weather patterns.
-Unlike the rest of the country, the Highlands receives about 100 to 160 inches of rain throughout the year.
+The Highlands, however, has its own weather patterns and the Highlands receives about 100 to 160 inches of rain throughout the year.

 Papua New Guinea Culture

-Despite being a newly independent country, the country was not heavily developed by its colonizers, and many land developers have a hard time making it here because of the rugged terrain, high cost of infrastructure, and lack of Western education in indigenous tribes.
+Despite being a newly independent country, Papua New Guinea was not heavily developed by its colonizers and many land developers have a hard time making it here because of the rugged terrain, high cost of infrastructure and lack of Western education in indigenous tribes.

 Papua New Guinea’s gold, copper, and oil deposits account for over 72% of its export earnings.
 The country is also a heavy producer of palm oil, and the largest crops exported are coffee, cocoa, and coconut oil.

 The Boom and Bust of Papua New Guinea Coffee

 Coffee production in Papua New Guinea can be traced back to the 1920s when 18 commercial coffee production sites were established.